Wednesday, July 30, 2025

 Wednesday, September 4, 2024

 Critics of the Bible often refer to the accounts of Mark 6:8, Luke 9:3, and Matthew 10:10 as evidence the Bible, or at least the New Testament, is not "inspired" or preserved by God.
-While the conflict between these accounts presents some challenges to those who believe in the absolute inerrancy of the New Testament, as well as to those who rely solely on religious authority to resolve the conflict over what Jesus told his disciples, for those who follow solus veritas or "truth alone" the conflict is easy to resolve.
+While the conflict between these accounts presents some challenges to those who believe in the absolute inerrancy of the New Testament, as well as to those who rely solely on religious authority to resolve the conflict over what Jesus told his disciples, for those who follow sola veritas or "truth alone" the conflict is easy to resolve.

 There are no credible disputes in terms of the Greek texts which are used for the majority of New Testament translations.
 Note the underlined word in the readings below, which in all three texts means “not.”
 It is used idiomatically in Mark together with “if” to mean “except.”
 This is also likely what led to the word for "only" (monon) being added to later Greek copies of Mark, that is, if the original was in agreement with Luke and Matthew, or if a change occurred during the translation of a Hebrew or Aramaic original text of Mark.